bob123456678/TrainControl/Readme.md

 * Easily control locomotives (mm2, mfx, dcc), signals, switches, and routes
 * View and interact with layout diagrams, with support for multiple windows
-* Configure key mappings for up to 104 locomotives
+* Configure up to 8 different key mappings for up to 208 locomotives
 * Convenient hotkeys for power off, emergency stop, and smooth deceleration
+* Set up conditional routes triggered by S88 feedback modules
 * Automate bulk tasks such as turning off all functions
 * Download locomotive, layout, and route information from the CS2/CS3
 * View S88 feedback